The Dark Matter particle - "Theory of Everything"

 The db exists below Heisenberg's observation limit.
 Dark matter is everywhere.
 Everything in our universe is made up of electrons, protons, neutrons and quarks.
 These particles are composed out of multiple db's while the db itself is a singular particle.
 Also, singular in respect of singularity.
 Each db is a singularity on itself.
-Other particles, then the db, are a combination of multiple singularities.
+Other particles, than the db, are a combination of multiple singularities.

 Theory of Everything formula

 All of the observed forces have their origin in the character of a singular db.
 The observed forces (weak, strong, electric) are a very complex sum of circling movements that arise when multiple db's get into an interaction with each other.

 The formula describes the relatively reduced extent of curvature of spacetime surrounding the db.
 As the distance to the db enlarges, the curvature of space will reduce and time is running faster.
 The curvature of space on the location of the db is infinite, while time stands still on the location of the db.
 The db behaves like a black hole without dimensions.

 Gravitation is pure space curvature.

 Electromagnetic forces & strong/weak nuclear forces AND gravitational forces can all be calculated with this formula: